 In the United Kingdom, jobs requiring high skill levels dominate across all regions.
 Greater London stands out with the highest share of high-skill jobs (65.2%), above the OECD average of 44%.
 Northern Ireland has the highest proportion of medium-skill jobs, below the OECD benchmark of 30%.
 The share of low-skill jobs ranges from 17.9% in Greater London to 29.2% in North East England, highlighting notable regional variation in job skill composition.

-Skill mismatches are less prevalent in the United Kingdom than in the OECD overall: 40% of workers are in jobs that do not match their educational skill level, compared to 35% across OECD regions.
-This ranges from 44% mismatched workers in East Midlands to 34% in OECD.
+Skill mismatches are more prevalent in the United Kingdom than in the OECD overall: 40% of workers are in jobs that do not match their educational skill level, compared to 35% across OECD regions.
+This ranges from 44% mismatched workers in East Midlands to 34% in Greater London.

 Labour shortages across regional labour markets